pnp/generator-teams/src/app/templates/README.md

 1. Log into [the Azure Portal](https://portal.azure.com)
 2. Create a new *Resource Group* or use an existing one
 3. Create a new *Web App* with Windows App Service Plan and give it the name of your tab, the same you used when asked for URL in the Yeoman generator.
 In your case <%= host %>.
-4. Add the following keys in the Application Settings: Key -> "WEBSITE_NODE_DEFAULT_VERSION" Value -> "8.10.0" and Key -> "SCM_COMMAND_IDLE_TIMEOUT" Value -> "1800"
+4. Add the following keys in the *Configuration* -> *Application Settings*; Name = `WEBSITE_NODE_DEFAULT_VERSION`, Value = `8.10.0` and Name = `SCM_COMMAND_IDLE_TIMEOUT`,  Value = `1800`.
+Click Save.
 5. Go to *Deployment Center*
-6. Choose *Local Git Repository* as source and *App Service build service* as the Build Provider
+6. Choose *Local Git* as source and *App Service build service* as the Build Provider
 7. Click on *Deployment Credentials* and store the App Credentials securely
 8. In your tab folder initialize a Git repository using `git init`
 9. Build the solution using `gulp build` to make sure you don't have any errors
 10. Commit all your files using `git add -A && git commit -m "Initial commit"`
 11. Run the following command to set up the remote repository: `git remote add azure https://<username>@<%=websitePrefix%>.scm.azurewebsites.net:443/<%=websitePrefix%>.git`.
 You need to replace <username> with the username of the App Credentials you retrieved in _Deployment Credentials_.
 You can also copy the URL from *Options* in the Azure Web App.
-12. To push your code use to Azure use the following command: `git push azure master`, you will be asked for your credentials the first time, insert the Password for the ApP Credential
+12. To push your code use to Azure use the following command: `git push azure master`, you will be asked for your credentials the first time, insert the Password for the App Credential
 13. Wait until the deployment is completed and navigate to <%= host %>/privacy.html to test that the web application is running
 14. Done
 15. Repeat step 11 for every commit you do and want to deploy

+> NOTE: The `.env` file is excluded from source control and will not be pushed to the web site so you need to ensure that all the settings present in the `.env` file are added as application settings to your Azure Web site (except the `PORT` variable which is used for local debugging).

 ## Logging